abhinav7693ngh/Domes.js/README.md

 * **extractMin()**
     * **Parameter/s** - None.
     * **Returns**
-        * The Minimum element as per the comparsion specified (The Root Element).
+        * The Minimum element as per the configuration (The Root Element).
+        * null if empty.

 * **toArray()**
     * **Parameter/s** - None.